usethis-python/usethis-python/doc/pipeweld.md

 configuration group.
 If the solution satisfies the dependencies (post-requisites and pre-requisites), then we are done.
 Otherwise, there is a contradiction, so we need to choose whether it is better to satisfy dependencies or configuration groups.
-Pipeweld would choose to satisfy dependencies in this case an will backtrack to resolve without the condition that the configuration group is mandatory (basically, it will ignore this constraint).
+Pipeweld would choose to satisfy dependencies in this case and will backtrack to resolve without the condition that the configuration group is mandatory (basically, it will ignore this constraint).